 The other trait to look for in index funds is a low tracking error, which is a measure of an index fund's effectiveness in replicating or "matching" the performance of the benchmark index.

 When you are looking over index funds, compare the performance of the fund with the index it is supposed to mirror.
 If it is not tracking the index with a tolerable percentage (based on your criteria), then you might consider skipping that index.

 Finding an Index

 Most people have heard of the big three indexes in the U.S.—the Standard & Poor's 500, Dow Jones Industrial Average, and the Nasdaq Composite.
 However, there are many more indexes investors can choose from.

 The Wilshire 5000 is an index generally accepted as the benchmark for the entire equity market (stocks).
-There is also the Dow Jones U.S. Small- and Large-Cap indexes, the MSCI USA Large-Cap Index, the Vanguard Large-Cap Index, and many others to choose from.
+There are also the Dow Jones U.S. Small- and Large-Cap indexes, the MSCI USA Large-Cap Index, the Vanguard Large-Cap Index Admiral Shares, and many others to choose from.

 While searching for an index, it's important to find one that mirrors your investing goals and investing budget.
 Some of the large-cap indexes require quite reasonable minimum investments.
-The Wilshire 5000 Index Fund minimum initial investment is $1,000, while the Vanguard Large-cap ETF requires no minimal investment through their brokerage services.
+The Wilshire 5000 Index Fund (WFIVX) minimum initial investment is $1,000, while the Vanguard Large-Cap ETF (VV) requires no minimal investment through their brokerage services.

 Some Final Thoughts

 The market will fluctuate over long periods of time, with prices rising and falling like a wave.
 But the market has generally increased over time.
 As you are choosing the best index funds, look over the entire history of the fund.
 You'll more than likely see that these funds have had a general increase in value over the long term—exactly what they are designed to do.

 Think long-term when investing in index funds.
 With this and other considerations in mind, you'll be able to choose the best index funds for you and your investing goals.